edendao/hypercerts/README.md

 ## Usage: Evaluating Impact Claims

 1. Impact Maker mints a Hypercert NFT
-2. Impact Evaluator reviews Hypercert and mints a Certificate NFT
+2. Impact Evaluator reviews Hypercert and mints a Evaluation NFT

-A Certificate (NFT) is an evaluation of one of the impact scopes of a Hypercert.
+A Evaluation (NFT) is an evaluation of one of the impact scopes of a Hypercert.

-At this point, the Hypercert (NFT) is owned by the Impact Maker and the Certificate by the Impact Evaluator.
+At this point, the Hypercert (NFT) is owned by the Impact Maker and the Evaluation by the Impact Evaluator.

 *It's that simple!*